-The process of managing and administering the project closeout, including preparation and co-ordination of the necessary documentation to facilitate the effective operation of the project
+The process of managing and administering the project closeout, including preparation and coordination of the necessary record documentation to facilitate the effective operation of the project by the client

-- Co-ordinate, monitor and expedite the timeous rectification of all defects for the achievement of Works Completion. - Manage, co-ordinate and expedite the preparation by the relevant subcontractors of all as-built drawings and construction documentation - 3.
-Manage and expedite the procurement of all operating and maintenance manuals as well as all warrantees and guarantees - Manage and expedite the procurement of applicable statutory compliance certificates and documentation - Manage the finalization of the Health and Safety File for submission to the Health and Safety Consultant. - Co-ordinate, monitor and manage the rectification of defects during the Defects Liability Period. - Manage, co-ordinate and expedite the preparation and agreement of the final accounts with the cost consultants and all subcontractors - Co-ordinate, monitor and expedite the timeous rectification of all defects for The achievement of Final Completion. - 10.
-Prepare and present Contract Closeout Report - 11.
+- Co-ordinate, monitor and expedite the timeous rectification of all defects for the achievement of Works Completion. - Manage, co-ordinate and expedite the preparation by the relevant sub-contractors of all asbuilt drawings and construction documentation - Manage and expedite the procurement of all operating and maintenance manuals as well as all warrantees and guarantees - 4.
+Manage and expedite the procurement of applicable statutory compliance certificates and documentation - Manage the finalization of the Health and Safety File for submission to the Health and Safety Consultant. - Co-ordinate, monitor and manage the rectification of defects during the Defects Liability Period. - 7.
+Manage, co-ordinate and expedite the preparation and agreement of the final accounts with the cost consultants and all subcontractors - 8.
+Co-ordinate, monitor and expedite the timeous rectification of all defects for the achievement of Final Completion. - 9.
+Prepare and present Contract Closeout Report - 10.
 Advise the Contractor on how to upgrade their CIDB Contractor Grading Designation.